elastic/integrations/packages/microsoft_defender_cloud/docs/README.md

 ### To collect data from Microsoft Azure Event Hub, follow the below steps:

-- Configure the microsoft defender for cloud on azure subscription.
+- Configure the Microsoft Defender for Cloud on Azure subscription.
 For more detail, refer to the link [here](https://learn.microsoft.com/en-us/azure/defender-for-cloud/get-started).

 ### Enabling the integration in Elastic: